Common B2B demand generation questions

 What is B2B demand generation?

 B2B demand generation is the system that turns attention into qualified pipeline through integrated inbound and outbound motions.
 Unlike lead generation, which focuses on volume, demand generation emphasizes buyer readiness and revenue outcomes.
-The goal is pipeline, not MQLs.
+The goal is pipeline.
+Not MQLs.

 What's the difference between inbound and outbound B2B marketing?